ivan-markov-666/cypress-custom-framework/README.md

 ### Data-Driven Testing:
 A mechanism is integrated with the framework for reading data from Excel files.
-1. Crete a new excel file and put it inside the "cypress/fixture/" folder.
-When you create the excel file, you should name each column that will be used.
+1. Crete a new Excel file and put it inside the "cypress/fixture/" folder.
+When you create the Excel file, you should name each column that will be used.
 The mechanism reads the first values of the columns and locates them by their names.
 The name of the columns is the first-row value.
 Every value after the first row is a testing value.
 Make sure that you enter one word for each column name.
 If you use two words - the mechanism will not work.
-2. Create a new JSON file with the same name as the excel file.
-The mechanism will get the data from the excel file and put them inside the JSON file.
+2. Create a new JSON file with the same name as the Excel file.
+The mechanism will get the data from the Excel file and put them inside the JSON file.
 3. Now, you can use the mechanism.
 You can see the example class located in "cypress/e2e/0.0.Examples/2.TSSamples/data-driven-testing.spec.ts".

 ### Terminal Commands: